M4p4ch3/UniPassau.WS/07.23 finalPresentation/script.md

-Focusing on Health, more specificly on Mental Health Mister Koumpis was fearing that this kind of "Sport Tracking App and Devices" were bad for yout Mental Health By non stopping to tell you what you shloud do and what you did wrong
+Focusing on Health, more specificly on Mental Health Mister Koumpis was fearing that this kind of "Sport Tracking App and Devices" were bad for yout Mental Health By non stop telling you what you shloud do, what you shoulnd't do, and what you did wrong

 In my opinion, This is not possible with Strava
 I would not describe it as a "Tracking" app, but rather as a "Sport Activity Recorder"

-So, in my opinion, Strava is not bad at all for your Mental Health But, I think that an other problem might appear : OverTraining
+But, I think that an other problem might appear
+You feel guilty if you don't do enough
+Which can lead to overtraining

 ## Problem